 Thousands of lights have been lit in memory and celebration of loved ones as part of an annual campaign by St Richard’s Hospice.

-It cost £8.75m (20/21 audited accounts) to run the hospice, including patient care and all the necessary support services.
+It costs £10.28m to run the hospice (22/23 audited accounts), which includes patient care and all the necessary support services.

 St Richard’s relies on donations and gifts in Wills for the majority of its income with the remainder funded by the NHS.